decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 ## Remove entities from the engine

 Entities that have been added to the engine can also be removed from it.
-When an entity is removed, it stops being rendered by the scene and users can no longer interact with it.
+When an entity is removed, it stops being rendered by the scene and players can no longer interact with it.

 ```ts
 // Remove an entity from the engine
 engine.removeEntity(cube)
 ```

 Note: Removed entities are also removed from all [Component groups]({{ site.baseurl }}{% post_url /development-guide/2018-02-2-component-groups %}).

 If your scene has a pointer referencing a removed entity, it will remain in memory, allowing you to still access and change its component's values and add it back.